Temple of Ashur Water Basin

 This Water Basin from 700 BC was carved from one monolithic block but was discovered completely fragmented in one of the courtyards of the Temple of Assur.
 It was reconstructed using many of its original components and reliefs.
 It was a solid basalt tub from one of the gardens outside the Temple of Ishtar at Assur.
 The Water Basin was destroyed during the Fall of Assur in 614 BC when the first city and the old capital of the Neo-Assyrian Empire fell to Median forces.
 The sack of the city that followed the fall utterly destroyed the city.
 Assur would never recover from the destruction.
 Thus this water basin lasted less than 100 years.

-The Water Basin sculptures show Enki, the Sumerian god of water, who can be seen at the centre with water flowing from his chest just below his beard.
+The Water Basin sculptures show Enki, the Sumerian god of water, who can be seen at the center with water flowing from his chest just below his beard.
 Enki is surrounded by figures with fish heads and fish skin flowing down their backs.
 These figures are presumably priests wearing fish-shaped garments.
 The figures hold objects to perform their traditional acts of purification and blessing.
 The other relief sculptures portray the Gods and sages of Sumerian legend and religion.
-The inner surfaces of the basin, which served to perform cultic acts, remained unadorned and could hold about 7,000 litres of water.
+The inner surfaces of the basin, which served to perform cultic acts, remained unadorned and could hold about 7,000 liters of water.
 A repeated cuneiform inscription gives the name of the Assyrian king Sennacherib.

 Sennacherib was the king of Assyria from 705 BCE to 681 BCE.
-He is remembered for his military campaigns against Babylon and Judah, and his building programs.
+He is remembered for his military campaigns against Babylon and Judah and his building programs.
 It was under him that Assyrian art reached its peak.
-His building projects included the beautification of Nineveh, a canal 50 km long to bring water to the city, and the “Palace Without Rival”, which included the Hanging Gardens.
+His building projects included the beautification of Nineveh, a canal 50 km long to bring water to the city, and the “Palace Without Rival,” which included the Hanging Gardens.

-Purification rituals are prescribed by many religions to allow a person about to perform some religious act to be considered free of uncleanliness, especially before the worship of a deity.
+Purification rituals are prescribed by many religions to allow a person to perform some religious act to be considered free of uncleanliness, especially before the worship of a deity.
 Ritual purification may also apply to objects and places.

 Enki is the Sumerian god of water, knowledge, crafts, and creation.
 He was later known as Ea in Akkadian and Babylonian mythology.
 He was initially the patron god of the city of Eridu, but then the influence of his cult spread throughout Mesopotamia and to the Canaanites and Hittites.
 A large number of myths about Enki have been collected from many sites, stretching from Southern Iraq to the Levantine coast.
 He is mentioned in the earliest surviving cuneiform inscriptions throughout the region and was prominent from the third millennium down to Hellenistic times.